Health Care Guide Information

 Deranged liver function test

-Ascites (distended abdomen due to filled fluid in the abdominal cavity)
+Ascites (distended abdomen due to fluid in the abdominal cavity)

 Jaundice due to obstructed veins